ecofriendly homestead

 In the same way that calendula can be a salve for skin irritations and wounds, it can also be a salve of sorts for the soil.

 In a way, you can plant calendula as a cover crop in poor soil.
 Let it self sow, and after it grows 8-10 inches, mulch the area with its leaves.
-Watch how the plant regenerates itself after its cut back to provide more green material!
+I've seen how even when it's cut back, the plant will grow again to provide more green material!

 This will help your soil to have organic matter added to it.
 As a bonus, the roots of the calendula will help to break up clay soil.
 The roots, when they decompose, can also add organic matter to clay and sandy soils alike.